LogoOsome

 • Helena Flores, VP of Operations for Accounting and Tax at Osome - a chat-based solution that leverages AI and cloud accounting to provide automated incorporation, company secretary, accounting, tax, payroll, and visa services in multiple jurisdictions;

-• Andrew Tuah, Partner at Tuah & Suparto - a law firm specializing in commercial and corporate law, in particular, foreign direct investment into Indonesia and cross-border transactions.
+• Andrew Tuah, Partner at Tuah & Suparto - a law firm specialising in commercial and corporate law, in particular, foreign direct investment into Indonesia and cross-border transactions.

 Why and How Should You Set up a Business in Singapore and Go Digital